 The HIV situation in UAE can be characterised as low-prevalence.
-Since the 1980s - when the first HIV case was reported in UAE - till the end of 2011, a cumulative total of 726 HIV still-alive cases has been reported among UAE nationals: 546 males (75.2%) and 180 females (24.8%).
-The majority of HIV cases was found in the emirates of Abu Dhabi and Dubai, reflecting the larger populations in those two emirates, as well as possibly higher levels of risk behaviours, as both cities may be more exposed to high-risk phenomena associated with HIV.
-In the period 2010-2011, a total of 93 new HIV cases were reported among UAE nationals: 36 in 2010 and 57 in 2011.
+Since the 1980s - when the first HIV case was reported in UAE - till the end of 2012, a cumulative total of 780 HIV still-alive cases has been reported among UAE nationals: 591 males (75.8%) and 189 females (24.2%).
+The majority of HIV cases was found in the emirates of Dubai and Sharjah, reflecting the larger populations in those two emirates, as well as possibly higher levels of risk behaviours, as both cities may be more exposed to high-risk phenomena associated with HIV.
 However, it should be noted that these figures represent only the number of officially reported cases, most of which were found through screening of in the context of blood donations, pregnant women, premarital testing, and among TB patients.
-HIV-screening data do not accurately reflect the actual number of new HIV cases.
 Those who suspect they may have been exposed to HIV - e.g. through sexual relationships or injecting drug use - may avoid the existing screening programmes.
 Thus, most-at-risk populations (MARPs) and other vulnerable groups may be particularly under-represented in these statistics.
 In the absence of surveillance among MARP groups it is very difficult to provide accurate figures for HIV rates in these high-risk groups, which are not accurately reflected in the available statistics.